 Ideal for driving and roaming about Balmoral, this Scottish tweed cap is one of a collection of Cordings caps designed and made in the UK in styles that have remained practical and good looking down the generations.
 Rather like the Duke of Edinburgh himself.

-The heir to the throne strives admirably to combine style with sustainability.
+The King strives admirably to combine style with sustainability.
 For him recycling is no passing fad; some coats have been in his wardrobe 30 years and more.
-At home in the country and in his garden, tweed is a trusty staple.
-In a rich, soft 100% Donegal cloth, weighty yet supple, this coat is an investment piece the Prince of Wales would appreciate – especially the traditional and practical raglan sleeves and the jetted front pockets with buttons
+At home in the country and in his garden, King Charles is rarely seen without his famous overcoat.
+In a beige wool covert twill this coat is an investment piece the King would appreciate – especially the peaked lapel and gauntlet cuff.

 Made with Teflon-coated Scottish tweed, fully waterproof with a breathable membrane, plus a few thoughtful and practical design touches, Prince Charles would be right at home in this field jacket at Highgrove or on the moor.